sezero/uhexen2-hcode_archive/README.txt

 * h2-0.42-demo	 HexenC source for Hexen II demo v0.42 from Aug.
 1997
 * h2-1.03	 HexenC source for Hexen II retail version (PC CD-ROM)
+* h2-1.08	 HexenC source for Hexen II v1.08 (from Matrox m3D cd
+				a.k.a.
+Continent of Blackmarsh, v1.08)
 * h2-1.09	 HexenC source for Hexen II v1.09 update
 * h2-1.10	 HexenC source for Hexen II v1.10 (from Matrox m3D cd
 				a.k.a.
 Continent of Blackmarsh, v1.10)